 If you’re away for more than two weeks, let us know who we should contact in your absence.
 You can do this by emailing: email@example.com

-Safety checks: test your doors and windows to make sure they are in functioning order and that you'd be able to escape easily in the event of a fire.
+Test your doors and windows to make sure they are in functioning order and that you'd be able to escape easily in the event of a fire.

 You can find out how to check your fire door here:

 Reading the latest safety advise could save your life: thrivehomes.org.uk/homesafety